स्वागत छ! Witamy! 歡迎! Herzlich willkommen!

 Maligayang pagdating! ברוכים הבאים!
 Hoan nghênh!

-Whether you’re new to South Korea, a long-termer, or Korean and curious about the great and growing international well-being trend of whole foods, plant-based eating or veganism, welcome!
+Whether you’re new to South Korea, a “lifer,” or Korean and curious about the great and growing international well-being trend of whole foods, plant-based eating or veganism, welcome!

-A common comment from visitors and newbies to South Korea is that it’s too hard to find animal-free food options.
+A common comment from visitors and newbies to South Korea is “it’s too hard” to find fully animal-free food options.